telerik/winforms-docs/gridview/populating-with-data/binding-to-array-and-arraylist.md

 ---
 title: Binding to Array and ArrayList
-page_title: Binding to Array and ArrayList | UI for WinForms Documentation
+page_title: Binding to Array and ArrayList | RadGridView
 description: Binding to Array and ArrayList
 slug: winforms/gridview/populating-with-data/binding-to-array-and-arraylist
 tags: binding,to,array,and,arraylist